We are building a new, more equitable way of sharing and evaluating scholarly work. We build community. We co-create knowledge. We create equity.

 The existing inequities, lack of diversity, and non-inclusive practices within peer review are only a manifestation of much larger problems deriving from structural and cultural oppressive systems that were created and continue to work to maintain and reinforce these disparities.
-These oppressive systems include, but are not limited to, patriarchal systems, white supremacist culture, heteronormativity, and the practice of colonialism.
+These oppressive systems include, but are not limited to, patriarchal systems, white supremacy culture, heteronormativity, and the practice of colonialism.
 All of these systems are connected to each other, they are all human endeavors, they are part of who we are collectively, and they are embedded into everything that we create.

-Therefore, we recognize that our work aimed at dismantling these systems within the scholarly peer review space cannot exist outside of a broader action that starts with our individual commitments to equity, diversity, inclusion, and accessibility (EDIA) practices in our everyday lives and ends with radical transformation in the very fabric of our institutions and structures.
+Therefore, we recognize that our work aimed at dismantling these systems within the scholarly peer review space cannot exist outside of a holistic action that starts with our individual commitments to equity, diversity, inclusion, and accessibility (EDIA) practices in our everyday lives and ends with radical transformation in the very fabric of our institutions and structures.

 Below is our attempt to communicate clearly how we commit ourselves to these values by forging them into the way we work.